 The Acer Aspire TC-885-UA92 is a step up compared to the first two entries on this list.
 Not only does it come with 12GB of DDR4 RAM, but also the i5 9400 Intel processor.
 However, all of this comes at a greater price.

 That said, it still won’t be enough to see any major enhancements in gaming.
-You will be able to play some older games like Civilization VI in 1080p at around 40-45 FPS, but for the most part, you’ll have to stick to 720p gaming until you decide to add a dedicated graphics card.
+You will be able to play some older games like the original Civilization VI in 1080p at around 40-45 FPS, but for the most part, you’ll have to stick to 720p gaming until you decide to add a dedicated graphics card.

-Once again, this model comes with a 512GB SSD which is amazing, a pre-installed Windows 10 Home, USB keyboard and mouse, a DVD writer, a 300W PSU that will, unfortunately, have to be replaced with a more powerful one if you decide to add a real graphics card, and a 1-year warranty.
+Once again, this model comes with a 512GB SSD which is amazing, a pre-installed Windows 10 Home, USB keyboard and mouse, a DVD writer, a 300W PSU that will, unfortunately, have to be replaced with a more powerful one if you decide to add a dedicated graphics card, and a 1-year warranty.

 First of all, let’s look at the processor.